ajleeson/research_blog/_posts/2026-01-27-basin-averages.md

 - Merge the time series together before passing them through the Hanning Window filter.
 This will eliminate the weird gap in data at the beginning and end of every year
 - Calculate the percent increase in land-based nutrient loads due to WWTPs, and compare that to the percent change in total nutrients in Puget Sound
 - Plot bottom DO concentration maps (average, min concentration, and variability)
-- Plot cumulative NPZD+O time
+- Plot cumulative sum NPZD+O time series
 - Re-run one year with hourly output so I can calculate TEF fluxes of NPZD+O variables at the basin boundaries.
     - I will later need to adjust my basin boundaries so they match the TEF section locations.
 This should minimally impact the results presented in this blog post.